awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-events-with-cloudtrail.md

 Management events can also include non\-API events that occur in your account\.
 For example, when a user logs in to your account, CloudTrail logs the `ConsoleLogin` event\.
 For more information, see [Non\-API events captured by CloudTrail](cloudtrail-non-api-events.md)\.
 For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail supported services and integrations](cloudtrail-aws-service-specific-topics.md)\.

-By default, trails are configured to log management events\.
+By default, trails and event data stores are configured to log management events\.
 For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail supported services and integrations](cloudtrail-aws-service-specific-topics.md)\.

 **Note**
 The CloudTrail **Event history **feature supports only management events\.
 Not all management events are supported in event history\.
-You cannot exclude AWS KMS or Amazon RDS Data API events from **Event history **; settings that you apply to a trail do not apply to **Event history **\.
+You cannot exclude AWS KMS or Amazon RDS Data API events from **Event history **; settings that you apply to a trail or event data store do not apply to **Event history **\.
 For more information, see [Viewing events with CloudTrail Event history](view-cloudtrail-events.md)\.

 ### Logging management events with the AWS Management Console<a name="logging-management-events-with-the-cloudtrail-console"></a>

+1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

-1. Open the **Trails** page of the CloudTrail console and choose the trail name\.
+1. To update a trail, open the **Trails** page of the CloudTrail console and choose the trail name\.

+   To update an event data store, open the **Event data stores** page of the CloudTrail console and choose the event data store name\.

 1. For **Management events**, choose **Edit**\.
-   + Choose if you want your trail to log **Read** events, **Write** events, or both\.
+   + Choose if you want your trail or event data store to log **Read** events, **Write** events, or both\.
-   + Choose **Exclude AWS KMS events** to filter AWS Key Management Service \(AWS KMS\) events out of your trail\.
+   + Choose **Exclude AWS KMS events** to filter AWS Key Management Service \(AWS KMS\) events out of your trail or event data store\.
 The default setting is to include all AWS KMS events\.

-     The option to log or exclude AWS KMS events is available only if you log management events on your trail\.
+     The option to log or exclude AWS KMS events is available only if you log management events on your trail or event data store\.
 If you choose not to log management events, AWS KMS events are not logged, and you cannot change AWS KMS event logging settings\.

      AWS KMS actions such as `Encrypt`, `Decrypt`, and `GenerateDataKey` typically generate a large volume \(more than 99%\) of events\.
 These actions are now logged as **Read** events\.
 Low\-volume, relevant AWS KMS actions such as `Disable`, `Delete`, and `ScheduleKey` \(which typically account for less than 0\.5% of AWS KMS event volume\) are logged as **Write** events\.

      To exclude high\-volume events like `Encrypt`, `Decrypt`, and `GenerateDataKey`, but still log relevant events such as `Disable`, `Delete` and `ScheduleKey`, choose to log **Write** management events, and clear the check box for **Exclude AWS KMS events**\.
-   + Choose **Exclude Amazon RDS Data API events** to filter Amazon Relational Database Service Data API events out of your trail\.
+   + Choose **Exclude Amazon RDS Data API events** to filter Amazon Relational Database Service Data API events out of your trail or event data store\.
 The default setting is to include all Amazon RDS Data API events\.
 For more information about Amazon RDS Data API events, see [Logging Data API calls with AWS CloudTrail](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/logging-using-cloudtrail-data-api.html) in the *Amazon RDS User Guide for Aurora*\.

-   Choose **Update trail** when you are finished\.
+   Choose **Save changes** when you are finished\.

 ## Read and write events<a name="read-write-events-mgmt"></a>

-When you configure your trail to log management events, you can specify whether you want read\-only events, write\-only events, or both\.
+When you configure your trail or event data store to log management events, you can specify whether you want read\-only events, write\-only events, or both\.
 + **Read**

   Read\-only events include API operations that read your resources, but don't make changes\.
 For example, read\-only events include the Amazon EC2 `DescribeSecurityGroups` and `DescribeSubnets` API operations\.
 These operations return only information about your Amazon EC2 resources and don't change your configurations\.